rahulstox/planora/CODE_OF_CONDUCT.md

 ## 📖 Enforcement Guidelines

-GSSoC community leaders will follow these guidelines when determining the consequences for violations:
+Planora community leaders will follow these guidelines when determining the consequences for violations:

 ### 1. ✏️ Correction